Why Transvault Infographic

 Infographic highlighting why Transvault is the best choice for your email archive migration.

-With the COVID-19 pandemic, those plans have been pushed forward and nowhere is this more apparent than in healthcare.
-The pressures exerted on the NHS’s legacy systems during the pandemic highlighted how important digital progress will be in the months and years to come.
+The pressures exerted on the NHS’s legacy systems during the pandemic highlighted how important digital transformation will be in the months and years to come.

 In this blog, we outline why the NHS and the UK’s healthcare providers should be implementing cloud-based infrastructures and why now is the best time for the industry to adopt the cloud.